SE-Project-Team/Healify/README.md

-# ApartMeet
+# Healify
-A web based application for managing apartment communities
+A web based application for personalized mental-health monitoring.